smvarela/fedora-postinstall/README.md

 My personal choices for making Dash to Panel like Tint2 available in the [dotfiles](dotfiles) directory.

+In Fedora 40 there is a new Gnome extension installed by default incompatible with Dash to Panel.
+The Window List Extension adds a bottom panel with a traditional window list.
+You must choose between Window List or Dash to Panel because the functionality is pretty much the same.
+To activate one or another you must use Extensions application.

 ## Useful packages
 These are some packages I like to install in my Fedora machine.
 Just personal taste.